-We have a dedicated Learning Support teacher as well as learning support assistants.
+We have a dedicated Learning Support teacher as well as learning support assistants who work in the classrooms with the teachers and students.

 LIBRARY

 The children are encouraged to borrow books from the school library.
 They must have a library bag.
 A library bag is available to purchase from the Uniform Supplier, Pickles.